Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/duplication/duplifaces.rst

 In this example we will use a UV sphere with an extruded "north pole" as our base object and cube as our parent mesh.
-To parent the sphere to the cube, in *Object mode*, first :kbd:`RMB` select the sphere, then :kbd:`Shift-RMB` select the cube (order is very important here), and finally :kbd:`Ctrl-P` to parent.
+To parent the sphere to the cube, in *Object Mode*, first :kbd:`RMB` select the sphere, then :kbd:`Shift-RMB` select the cube (order is very important here), and finally :kbd:`Ctrl-P` to parent.